The Best 17 foods for people living with diabetes

 11- High-sugar condiments:

 Condiments like ketchup, BBQ sauce, and sweet chilli sauce are often high in added sugars.
-This can contribute to blood sugar spikes and make it more difficult to manage diabetes.
+This can contribute to blood sugar spikes and complicate to management of diabetes.
 Look for low-sugar or sugar-free options, or try making your condiments at home with natural sweeteners.

 Conclusion